-The Council's ecology consultant has not provided comments on the current application, but had no objection to the proposed scheme under 2018/0271 (which was identical), subject to conditions requiring the following:
+The Council's ecology consultant has raised no objection, subject to conditions requiring the following:

 - A further botanical survey of the site to be undertaken.
-The results of this survey shall be used to inform detailed site layouts and a landscape plan for the development. - No vegetation clearance required to facilitate a development should be undertaken during the - optimum period for bird nesting (March to July inclusive). - An Environment Construction Method Statement (including proposals for avoidance of harm to amphibians) to be submitted as part of the reserved matters application.
+The results of this survey shall be used to inform detailed site layouts and a landscape plan for the development. - No vegetation clearance required to facilitate a development should be undertaken during the - optimum period for bird nesting (March to July inclusive). - An Environment Construction Method Statement (including proposals for avoidance of harm to amphibians) to be submitted as part of the reserved matters application. - If no development is brought forward within one year of the date of the badger survey (that is, before October 2020) a further precautionary survey for badgers shall be required to be undertaken.